becathey/portfolio-website/README.md

 # Responsive Portfolio Website

 This project is a responsive portfolio website built with HTML5, CSS3, JavaScript, and SASS.
+It includes a JavaScript menu that can be toggled to show/hide.

 ## Setup